ChrSchiller/dl_forest_disturbance/README.md

 If you use our work, please cite the paper as follows:

 ```
-@ARTICLE{}
+@article{schiller2024forest,
+  title={Forest disturbance detection in Central Europe using transformers and Sentinel-2 time series},
+  author={Schiller, Christopher and K{\"o}ltzow, Jonathan and Schwarz, Selina and Schiefer, Felix and Fassnacht, Fabian Ewald},
+  journal={Remote Sensing of Environment},
+  volume={315},
+  pages={114475},
+  year={2024},
+  publisher={Elsevier}
+}

 ```

-Link to the publication:
+Link to the publication: https://www.sciencedirect.com/science/article/pii/S0034425724005017

-Please also note our disclosure statement below, since much of the code was adopted from the SITS-BERT paper, which deserves credit.
+Please also note our disclosure statement below, since much of the code was adopted from the SITS-BERT paper, which deserves credit (https://ieeexplore.ieee.org/abstract/document/9252123)

 ## Requirements